HUDV:Human Development

 Attributes: Social Science Gen Ed, *Social Sciences Gen Ed, Liberal

 Under the supervision of a faculty member, students gain practical hands-on experience participating in various research activities pertaining to the collection, analysis, and dissemination of data.
 Course may be repeated for credit.
 Before taking this course, students are required to have approval of appropriate PSYC/HUDV faculty member, and have completed at least one prior course in research methodologies, such as SOSC 3025: Social Science Research Methods, HUDV 3085: Research Methods for Lifespan Development, or an equivalent course.
 This research opportunity meets the SUNY Applied Learning Initiative expectations.
-This course is cross-listed as HUDV 4090.
 Prerequisites: SOSC 3025: Social Science Research Methods, HUDV 3085: Research Methods for Lifespan Development, or an equivalent course.

 Attributes: Liberal